arun786/PrepareAlgo/README.md

     Insertion sort requires more memory compared to Selection sort.
     Insertion sort will write O(N^2) whereas Selection sort will require O(N) times.

+    Modus Operandi

+    there are 2 iterators basically

+    first iterates in the forward direction and the second iteration is in reverse direction.

+    Each element is checked with the previous element, and then swapped.

     package sorting;